ibm-cloud-docs/vpc/vsi_is_create_instance.md

 After you know the needed values, use them to run the **`ibmcloud is instance-create`** command.
 You also need to specify a unique name for the instance.

-Use the following steps to create a basic virtual server instance from a stock image by using the CLI.
+Use the following steps to create a basic virtual server instance from a stock image from the CLI.
 By default, a boot volume is attached to the instance when the instance is created.
 For most virtual server instances, the default boot volume size is 100 GB.
 The default boot volume size for a z/OS virtual server instance is 250 GB.

 1. Create an instance by using the following command.